 You will talk with a staff member of the IR department.
-They will review your history.
-The IR doctor will go over the procedure and its risks with you.
+Your history will be reviewed.
+The IR doctor will review the procedure and its risks.

 The IVC can be accessed by either a vein in your neck or in your groin.
-To keep you comfortable, the doctor may use:
+To keep you comfortable the doctor may use